aspose-ocr-cloud/aspose-ocr-cloud-docs/ocr/getting-started/hello-world/_index.md

      --data-urlencode 'client_secret=CLIENT-SECRET-VALUE'
 ```

-You should get a response that looks something like this:
+You should get a response that looks like this:

 ```json
 {